Functional Approach to Toddler Eczema

 Because of the problems associated with conventional treatments, preferred ways to address eczema are natural.

-From a nutritional standpoint, we can remove common eczema trigger foods from the diet.
+For many people, food allergies/food sensitivities and eczema go hand in hand.
+Therefore from a nutritional standpoint, we can remove common eczema trigger foods from the diet.
 These include:

 - Cow’s milk (goat’s milk is better tolerated in many people that can’t do cow’s milk), and dairy products

 Start small, with one or two eliminations.
 The most common are gluten and dairy.
 Eggs can be a common eczema trigger as well.
 If removing common trigger foods doesn’t help with symptoms, undertaking a more formal elimination diet with the guidance of a professional can help because we need to be strategic since eliminating too much can lead to nutrient deficiency.